 Credit Card Vocabulary: The Web vocabulary that is used to describe credit cards.

-Web Identity: A decentralized identity mechanism for the Web that allows arbitrary Linked Data to be read from and written to an identity URL.
+Identity Credentials: A decentralized identity mechanism for the Web that allows arbitrary Linked Data to be read from and written to an identity URL.
 Previous Drafts:

 HTTP Signature Nonces: An extension to the HTTP Signatures specification that enables replay protection when messages are sent over a non-secured HTTP connection.
 Previous Drafts: